Jawaharlal Nehru: Non-aligned movement

 On the international scene, Nehru was an opponent of military action and military alliances.
 He was a strong supporter of the United Nations, except when it tried to resolve the Kashmir question.
 He pioneered the policy of non-alignment and co-founded the Non-Aligned Movement of nations professing neutrality between the rival blocs of nations led by the US and the USSR.
-Recognising the People's Republic of China soon after its founding (while most of the Western bloc continued relations with Taiwan), Nehru argued for its inclusion in the United Nations and refused to brand the Chinese as the aggressors in their conflict with Korea.
+The term "non-alignment" was coined earlier by V. K. Krishna Menon at the United Nations in 1953 and 1954.
+India recognised the People's Republic of China soon after its founding (while most of the Western bloc continued relations with Taiwan).
+Nehru argued for its inclusion in the United Nations and refused to brand the Chinese as the aggressors in the West's conflict with Korea.
 He sought to establish warm and friendly relations with China in 1950 and hoped to act as an intermediary to bridge the gulf and tensions between the communist states and the Western bloc.

 Nehru was a key organiser of the Bandung Conference of April 1955, which brought 29 newly independent nations together from Asia and Africa, and was designed to galvanise the nonalignment movement under Nehru's leadership.
-He envisioned it as his key leadership opportunity on the world stage, where he would bring together the emerging nations.
-Instead, the Chinese representative, Zhou Enlai, who downplayed revolutionary communism and acknowledged the right of all nations to choose their own economic and political systems, including even capitalism upstaged him.
-Nehru and his top foreign-policy aide, V.K.
-Krishna Menon, by contrast gained an international reputation as rude and undiplomatic.
-Zhou said privately, "I have never met a more arrogant man than Mr. Nehru."
-A senior Indian foreign office official characterised Menon as "an outstanding world statesman but the world's worst diplomat," adding that he was often "overbearing, churlish and vindictive".
+He envisioned it as his key leadership opportunity on the world stage, where he would bring together emerging nations.
+He was one of the key participants of the 1st Summit of the Non-Aligned Movement in 1961 in Belgrade, FPR Yugoslavia.